orxfun/orx-concurrent-vec/README.md

 A common scenario where we do not need the checked access occurs when we use **grow** and **read** methods, but not **update** methods.
 In such a case, we can directly access the values through `&T` references or hold on to these references (or pointers) throughout the lifetime of the vector.
 This is safe due to the following:
 * the concurrent vector will never allow access until the element is completely initialized, and
-* until the vec is dropped, the references will always be valid due to the pinned element guarantees of the underlying [`PinnedVec`](https://crates.io/crates/orx-pinned-vec) storage.
+* the references will remain valid as long as the vec is not dropped due to the pinned element guarantees of the underlying [`PinnedVec`](https://crates.io/crates/orx-pinned-vec) storage.

 References and pointers can be obtained using [`get_ref`](https://docs.rs/orx-concurrent-vec/latest/orx_concurrent_vec/struct.ConcurrentVec.html#method.get_ref), [`get_mut`](https://docs.rs/orx-concurrent-vec/latest/orx_concurrent_vec/struct.ConcurrentVec.html#method.get_mut), [`get_raw`](https://docs.rs/orx-concurrent-vec/latest/orx_concurrent_vec/struct.ConcurrentVec.html#method.get_raw), [`get_raw_mut`](https://docs.rs/orx-concurrent-vec/latest/orx_concurrent_vec/struct.ConcurrentVec.html#method.get_raw_mut), [`iter_ref`](https://docs.rs/orx-concurrent-vec/latest/orx_concurrent_vec/struct.ConcurrentVec.html#method.iter_ref) and [`iter_mut`](https://docs.rs/orx-concurrent-vec/latest/orx_concurrent_vec/struct.ConcurrentVec.html#method.iter_mut) methods.